Relive The Run: The St. Louis Blues became Stanley Cup champions one year ago

 There was no doubt the Blues were being aggressive in the offseason, but only time would tell how much the moves would help the team.

-Unlike many of the previous seasons, the Blues had a sluggish started to the 2018-19 campaign.
+Unlike many of the previous seasons, the Blues had a sluggish start to the 2018-19 campaign.
 The Blues fell to 7-9-3 after a shutout loss at home to the Los Angeles Kings, who were also near the bottom of the standings at the time.
 The game was symbolic of the team’s early-season woes, but another change was in store.

 That night, November 19, 2018, Mike Yeo was relieved of coaching duties after parts of three seasons.
 Craig Berube, who joined the Blues as an assistant coach in 2017, took over an interim basis.
 Berube had previously coached parts of two seasons with the Philadelphia Flyers, leading them to one playoff berth.
 Ahead was a similar challenge to help the Blues get their season back on track and avoid further fallout in the Western Conference standings.